Cetiosaurus: Initial finds

 Cetiosaurus is, with the exception of the tooth genus Cardiodon, the first sauropod to be discovered and named as well as being the best known sauropod from England.
 Numerous species have been assigned to Cetiosaurus over the years belonging to several different groups of sauropod dinosaurs.
 The genus thus functioned as a typical "wastebasket taxon".
 Fossilized remains once assigned to Cetiosaurus have mainly been found in England but also in France, Switzerland and Morocco.

-The first fossils, vertebrae and limb elements, were discovered near Chipping Norton in the early nineteenth century and were reported upon by collector John Kingdon in a letter read on 3 June 1825 to the Geological Society; they were seen as possibly belonging to a whale or crocodile.
+The first fossils, vertebrae and limb elements, were discovered near Chipping Norton, Oxfordshire in the early nineteenth century and were reported upon by collector John Kingdon in a letter read on 3 June 1825 to the Geological Society; they were seen as possibly belonging to a whale or crocodile.
 In 1841 biologist, comparative anatomist and palaeontologist Sir Richard Owen, named these as the genus Cetiosaurus, the year before he coined the term Dinosauria.
 Owen initially did not recognise Cetiosaurus for a dinosaur but considered it a gigantic sea-dwelling reptile.
 This was reflected by the name, derived from Greek κήτειος, kèteios, "sea-monster".
 In 1842 Owen named two species in the genus: Cetiosaurus hypoolithicus and Cetiosaurus epioolithicus.
 The specific names reflected whether the finds had been made below (hypo) or above (epi) the so-called oolithic layers.
 The first species was based on the material of Kingdon; the latter on vertebrae and metacarpals found at White Nab in Yorkshire.
 The publication did not contain a sufficient description and the species are often considered nomina nuda.
 The same year in a subsequent publication Owen named four additional Cetiosaurus species: Cetiosaurus brevis, "the short one"; Cetiosaurus brachyurus, "the short-tailed"; Cetiosaurus medius, "the medium-sized", and Cetiosaurus longus, "the long one".
 Owen had abandoned the two earlier names, as shown by the fact that their fossils were referred to several of the new species.
 These again were each mostly based on disparate material, from often geographically widely separated sites.
-As became apparent in 1849, some of these bones were not sauropod in nature at all but of Iguanodontidae.
-That year Alexander Melville, in a misguided attempt to clear matters up, named the authentic sauropod material of C. brevis as Cetiosaurus conybeari but thereby merely created a junior objective synonym of the former name.